Relationship in the workplace: How can Employers manage it reasonably?

 Dignity at work policy

 Dignity at work is the right of every employee.
-Taking the dignity at work policy very seriously is a way of protecting the employee’s rights, and the Employer (Business) from further legal appeals.
-The Employment Equality Acts 1998-2011 explains that Employers are liable for harassment in the workplace.
+Taking the dignity at work policy very seriously is a way of protecting the employee’s rights, and the Employer (Business) from further legal repurcussions.
+The Employment Equality Acts 1998-2015 explains that Employers are liable for harassment, including sexual harassment, in the workplace.

-Harassment is any form of unwelcome/unwanted conduct relating to any of the discriminatory grounds – gender, civil status, family status, sexual orientation, age, disability, race, religious belief and membership of the Traveller community.
-Sexual harassment comes under the bullying and harassment umbrella and includes any act of unwanted verbal, non-verbal or physical conduct of a sexual nature.
+Harassment is defined as any form of unwelcome/unwanted conduct relating to any of the nine discriminatory grounds – gender, civil status, family status, sexual orientation, age, disability, race, religious belief and/or membership of the Traveller community.
+Sexual harassment falls under the bullying and harassment umbrella and includes any act of unwanted verbal, non-verbal or physical conduct of a sexual nature.
 Sexual harassment violates a person’s dignity by creating an intimidating, hostile or humiliating environment for the person.

-The dignity at work policy should include a grievance or complaints section, where the employee is clear of what is expected from them in case there is a breach of policy.
+The dignity at work policy should include a grievance or complaints section, where the employee is clear of what is expected from them in case there is a breach of policy or where they feel they want to raise an issue of bullying or harassment/sexual harassment with management.